A Local LLM Is Powering My Production Website at 290 Tokens/Second

 Why run locally instead of cloud

-The obvious answer is cost.
-Running Ollama on local hardware with a model that lives on disk costs zero per inference.
+The simple answer is cost.
+Running Ollama on local hardware costs zero per inference.
+The model lives on disk.
 Cloud APIs charge per token.
-For a feature that runs on every prompt decomposition, the per-call cost compounds fast.
-I was paying $0.002 per call and it was adding up to something I couldn't justify long-term.
+This feature runs on every prompt.
+The cost adds up fast.
+I was paying $0.002 per call.
+That number kept growing, and I could not justify it.

-But cost isn't the only reason.
-I realized there are three properties of the local setup that matter specifically for this feature:
+But cost is not the only reason.
+The local setup has three properties that matter for this feature:

 Latency floor.
-A cloud API call involves DNS, TLS handshake, queue time at the provider's infrastructure, and response serialization.
-A local model call involves none of that.
-The RTX 5090 is on the same LAN as the SSH tunnel endpoint.
-Round-trip latency from the VPS to the model is 10-30ms, not 200-800ms.
+A cloud API call needs DNS, a TLS handshake, queue time at the provider, and response packaging.
+A local model call needs none of that.
+The RTX 5090 is on the same local network as the SSH tunnel endpoint.
+Round-trip time from the VPS to the model is 10-30ms, not 200-800ms.

 Control.
-A fine-tuned local model produces deterministic output.
-Temperature 0.3 with a fixed seed gives the same sinc JSON for the same input every time.
-Cloud APIs drift with model updates.
-I don't want my scatter engine's output format to silently change when Anthropic ships a new Haiku version.
+A fine-tuned local model gives the same output every time.
+Temperature 0.3 with a fixed seed gives the same sinc JSON for the same input.
+Cloud APIs change when the provider updates the model.
+I do not want my scatter engine to silently break when Anthropic ships a new Haiku version.

 No rate limits.
-My sinc-scatter model can serve as many concurrent requests as the RTX 5090's VRAM and compute allows.
-No 429s, no tier limits, no burst pricing.
+My sinc-scatter model can handle as many requests at once as the RTX 5090 VRAM and compute allow.
+No 429 errors, no tier limits, no burst pricing.

 290 Tokens/sec (RTX 5090)